wtrocki/ts-client-atlas/client/CloudMigrationServiceApi.md

 let body:.CloudMigrationServiceApiValidateMigrationRequest = {
   // string | Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.  **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
   groupId: "32b6e34b3d91647abb20e7b8",
-  // LiveMigrationRequestView | One migration to be validated.
+  // LiveMigrationRequest | One migration to be validated.
-  liveMigrationRequestView: {
+  liveMigrationRequest: {
     destination: {
       clusterName: "clusterName_example",
       groupId: "9b43a5b329223c3a1591a678",